Air14: Program

-At the Air14 various aircraft were shown both staticly as well as in the flying display.
+At the Air14 various aircraft were shown both statically as well as in the flying display.
 Various aircraft dated from 1914 to 2014 including fighters, bombers, helicopters and experimental aircraft.
 Several former and current types of the Swiss Air Force as well as a number of foreign air forces aircraft were present.
 In addition, various aerobatic teams joined the show: